 VICE showed the papers to Kate Doyle, an award-winning archivist on the civil war who has gathered evidence for genocide charges against the former military regime.

 "Why was anyone in authority talking to Guatemalan forces months after one of worst massacres, which was in the Petén?"
 Doyle said.
-"The US backed Guatemala with covert aid but openly criticised their human rights record."
+"The US backed Guatemala with covert aid but openly criticized their human rights record.

 The files show that some Foreign Office staff were surprised at the extent of Brigadier Pollard's collaboration, but regarded it as positive.

-"I don't think we had fully realised the extent to which he keeps in touch with senior Guatemalan military personnel," a British diplomat in Washington remarked approvingly.
+"I don't think we had fully realized the extent to which he keeps in touch with senior Guatemalan military personnel," a British diplomat in Washington remarked approvingly.

-A more explicit document reveals that Brigadier Pollard "was most concerned to reassure GAF [Guatemalan Armed Forces] that if they acquired any hard intelligence on either Guatemalan guerrillas harbouring in Belize or on arms being transported to Guatemalan guerrillas through Belize, and provided GAF passed it to us, we would take action on that intelligence, as we had done in the recent alleged guerrilla camp".
+A more explicit document reveals that Brigadier Pollard "was most concerned to reassure GAF (Guatemalan Armed Forces) that if they acquired any hard intelligence on either Guatemalan guerrillas harboring in Belize or on arms being transported to Guatemalan guerrillas through Belize, and provided GAF passed it to us, we would take action on that intelligence, as we had done in the recent alleged guerrilla camp."

 Another telegram, seen by MI6, shows that Pollard and his intelligence chief met with the former commandant of Guatemala's Kaibiles commando training school, even though the British army knew Kaibiles were linked to Pedro Barrera's murder months earlier.